Real Estate Education

 - Representing buyers or sellers in a transaction for a fee

-- Assigning contracts for compensation in a manner that constitutes brokerage activity — this is the critical gray area for wholesalers
+- Assigning contracts for compensation in a way that constitutes brokerage activity (the critical gray area for wholesalers)

-- Property management — managing rental properties for others for a fee requires a broker's license in Florida
+- Managing rental properties for others for a fee, which requires a broker's license in Florida

-Real estate wholesaling — getting properties under contract and assigning those contracts to investors for a fee — occupies a gray zone in Florida.
-If you are assigning your own purchase contract (you are named as the buyer), there is generally a legal argument that you're transacting as a principal.
-However, if you are repeatedly marketing other people's properties for sale or charging fees for facilitating transactions without being a party to the deal, the Florida Real Estate Commission (FREC) may view that as unlicensed brokerage activity.
+Real estate wholesaling (getting properties under contract and assigning those contracts to investors for a fee) is a legal gray area in Florida.
+If you are assigning your own purchase contract where you are named as the buyer, there is a reasonable legal argument that you are transacting as a principal.
+If you are repeatedly marketing other people's properties for sale or charging fees for facilitating transactions without being a party to the deal, the Florida Real Estate Commission (FREC) may view that as unlicensed brokerage activity.

-Florida has issued guidance on wholesaling, and there is active debate about where the line sits.
-If you plan to wholesale regularly in South Florida, consult a Florida real estate attorney to structure your operation correctly before scaling up.
+Florida has issued guidance on wholesaling, and there is active debate about where exactly the line sits.
+If you plan to wholesale regularly in South Florida, consult a Florida real estate attorney to structure your operation correctly before you scale up.

-Many South Florida investors choose to get their real estate license even when they're primarily investing for their own account.
-As we covered in our post on being a real estate agent and investor, the MLS access, market knowledge, and commission savings can significantly enhance investment returns.
-For a flipper doing 6–10 deals per year, the commission savings on purchases alone can easily justify the license costs.
+Many South Florida investors get their real estate license even when they are primarily investing for their own account.
+As we covered in our post on being a real estate agent and investor, the MLS access, market knowledge, and commission savings can improve investment returns significantly.
+For a flipper doing six to ten deals per year, commission savings on purchases alone can easily cover the cost of getting licensed.

 Whether you operate licensed or unlicensed, our team at Pure Equity Realty works with investors at every level.
-Contact us to discuss acquisition opportunities, or use our Fix & Flip Calculator to analyze your potential deals.
+Contact us to discuss acquisition opportunities, or use our Fix and Flip Calculator to run the numbers on your next deal.